-6 As at 5 May 2007, the Paris Convention had 171 Contracting States and the Assembly of the Paris Union had 169 members.
+As at 5 May 2007, the Paris Convention had 171 Contracting States and the Assembly of the Paris Union had 169 members.

-7 Article 1(2).
+Article 1(2).
 Trademarks are dealt with in Articles 5C(1), (2) and (3) and 6 bis.

-their benefiting from an industrial property right.9 The same treatment is extended also to nationals of countries that are not party to the Paris Convention if they are domiciled in a member country or if they have a "real and effective" commercial establishment in such a country.10
+their benefiting from an industrial property right.
+The same treatment is extended also to nationals of countries that are not party to the Paris Convention if they are domiciled in a member country or if they have a "real and effective" commercial establishment in such a country.
+10

 One of the most practical benefits of the Convention is the "right of priority" pursuant to which, on the basis of a regular application for an industrial property right filed in one of the member countries, an applicant may, within a specified period of time, apply for protection in all the other member countries.
-These later applications will then be regarded as if they had been filed on the same day as the first application and will therefore enjoy a priority status with respect to all applications.
+These later applications will then be regarded as if they had been filed on the same day as the first application and will therefore enjoy a priority status with respect to all applications relating to the same item filed after the date of the first application.
 They also enjoy a priority status with respect to all acts accomplished after that date which would normally be apt to destroy the rights of the applicant.
-In the case of trademarks the period of time within which the subsequent applications must be made is six months.11
+In the case of trademarks the period of time within which the subsequent applications must be made is six months.
+11